Explore Our Curriculum

 • Movement for the Athlete

 This course is for athletes who want to increase muscular strength and endurance, boost motor fitness, tone muscles, and help manage body weight.
-We introduce fundamental strength training through Yoga/Pilates, hands-on bodywork and basic movement sequences designed to help prevent injury as well as build core strength, coordination and overall physical mobility and stability.
+We introduce fundamental strength training through Yoga/Pilates, hands-on bodywork, and basic movement sequences designed to help prevent injury and build core strength, coordination, and overall physical mobility and stability. *Students can take this class multiple times, but only the initial 0.5 credit will count towards their one (1) credit graduation requirement.
+To fulfill the remaining 0.5 credit required for graduation, students must select a secondary Arts course.
 (One-half Credit)

 • Painting 1